ga-wdi-boston/css_layout_with_bootstrap/README.md

 mind please write down your thoughts and we will discuss them as a class.

 1. How are the the pages similar?
-1. How is the HTML similar amoung the pages?
+1. How is the HTML similar among the pages?
 1. As you interact with the site how does the DOM change (if at all)?
 1. How are elements on the pages horizontally arranged?
-1. Notice any similarities amoung bootstrap pages in general?
+1. Notice any similarities among bootstrap pages in general?

 -   [Divinity in Tech](http://divinityintech.com/)
 -   [UI Viking](http://uiviking.com/)